Radio Tarana: Language use

 Radio Tarana broadcasts in a combination of Hindi and New Zealand English.
 It was set up specifically to promote the Hindi language and serve Hindi-speaking communities.
 Many of its hosts are proficient in the Hindi language, experts in language usage, or advocates for its continued use in New Zealand.
 Some of the hosts have worked for overseas media outlets like Fiji Broadcasting Corporation, Radio Fiji, Radio Navtarang, Radio Sargam, Mirchi FM and the BBC.
 Many are prominent community figures or have been master of ceremonies at local community events.

 Journalist and media commentator Thakur Ranjit Singh, the former publisher of Fiji Daily Post, has been critical of Radio Tarana's extensive use of Hindi.
 In 2012, he wrote Tarana had used and promoted a high quality of traditional Hindi, maintaining language decorum, sensitivity and proper usage.
 He suggested rival network Apna had used pidgin, slang and Fiji Hindi, and had compromised the language with "linguistic engineering".
 However, Singh claimed Tarana was not translating words into New Zealand English or explaining words in ways young and second generation listeners could understand.
-He argued this excluded listeners who had limited exposure to the Hindi language, including school children whose friends and peers were mostly Pakeha.
+He argued this excluded listeners who had limited exposure to the Hindi language, including school children whose friends and peers were mostly Pākehā.
 He suggest this could undermine Tarana's efforts to promote the Hindi language.